Dr Lauren Christian and Dr Joseph Snyder outside Whyalla Hospital & Health Service

 Below are some of the examples of existing training structures in SA:

-• Internship – a defined structure enables interns complete the General Registration requirements.
+• Internship – a Medical Board of Australia defined structure enabling interns to complete requirements for general registration.

 • General Training – a rotational structure where PGY2+ trainees gain a general clinical experience prior to applying and entering a specialty training program.
 This is also currently the first stage of Rural Generalist training.

-• Surgical RMO – a structure that trainees who wish to pursue a career in surgery must do and they access purely surgical rotations.
+• Surgical RMO – a structure that trainees who wish to pursue a career in surgery must undertake which includes purely surgical rotations.
 This enables them to complete their JDocs requirements.

-• Paediatrics RMO – a structure that trainees who wish to pursue a career in Paediatrics and work purely across Paediatrics gaining specific experience to assist/enable them to enter Paediatrics training.
+• Paediatrics RMO – a structure that trainees who wish to pursue a career in Paediatrics to work purely across Paediatrics gaining specific experience to assist/enable them to enter Paediatrics training.

 See where you can access rural medical training in South Australia